kvasbo/poweroo/README.md

 Data is persisted to the directory specified by `DATA_PATH` in `.env` (defaults to `./data`).

+The Docker image is automatically built and pushed to GitHub Container Registry on every push to `main`.

 ## Database Schema

 The `measurements` table stores all realtime data points with the following fields: